Grateful Dead Download Series Volume 8

 Download Series Volume 8 is a live album by the rock band the Grateful Dead.
-It was released as a digital download on December 6, 2005.
-It contains most of the concert that the band performed on December 10, 1973 at the Charlotte Coliseum in Charlotte, North Carolina.
+It was released as a digital download on December 6, 2005, and features most of the concert performed by the band on December 10, 1973, at the Charlotte Coliseum in Charlotte, North Carolina.

 The songs omitted from the album are "Jack Straw", "Tennessee Jed", "El Paso", and "Brown-Eyed Women" from the first set, and "Me and My Uncle" from the second set.

 Volume 8 was mastered in HDCD format by Jeffrey Norman.